Executive Committee

 contracts at MSFC with Jacobs for eleven years and with Bastion Technologies.

 Her father was an Eighth Air Force B-17 pilot who was shot down in July 1943 and spent twenty-one months as a prisoner of war.
-Dr. Davis’ book, Air Born, combines both her and her
+Dr. Davis’ first book, Air Born, combines both her and her

 father’s stories across two generations and fifty years of service to their country.